Beginners’ Digital Photography Courses in Derbyshire – Getting off Auto Mode

 We also continue to offer one to one training either face to face or via video link.
 See here for further details.

-An advanced level course from 4.00pm right up to midnight, with the moon rising 2 hours before sunset.
-The course will include photography during “golden hour”, sunset and dusk as well as at night.
-It is set in a very rural location with photogenic old buildings, twisted trees and other subjects for foreground interest.
+This is an advanced level course which will require participants to be able to use their cameras in fully manual (M) mode.
+The course will run from 4.00pm in the afternoon until midnight, so will include photography during “golden hour“, sunset and dusk as well as at night.
+It is set in a fantastic rural location with photogenic old industrial buildings, twisted trees and other subjects for foreground interest.
 The course is limited to a maximum of only 6 photographers, and places cost £99.00 each.
 Only 1 place still available.

 Beginners' photography courses in Matlock Derbyshire.
-Photo © Chris JamesSunday October 8th – Beginners’ Digital Photography in Derbyshire: Getting Off Auto Mode.
+Photo © Chris JamesSaturday October 11th – Beginners’ Photography Course in Derbyshire: Getting Off Auto Mode.

-Autumn landscape photography courses near Sheffield.
-Photo © Chris JamesSaturday October 21st – Waterfalls and Woodlands in Autumn.
+Derbyshire Peak District landscape photography course.
+Photo © Chris JamesSaturday October 18th – Waterfalls and Woodlands in Autumn.

 Beginners' photography courses in Matlock Derbyshire.
-Photo © Chris JamesSaturday November 4th – Beginners’ Digital Photography in Derbyshire: Getting Off Auto Mode.
+Photo © Chris JamesSaturday November 15th – Beginners’ Photography Course in Derbyshire: Getting Off Auto Mode.

 Beginners' photography courses in Matlock Derbyshire.
-Photo © Chris JamesSaturday December 9th – Beginners’ Digital Photography in Derbyshire: Getting Off Auto Mode.
+Photo © Chris JamesSaturday December 13th – Beginners’ Photography Course in Derbyshire: Getting Off Auto Mode.

 More course dates for later in the year will added shortly, and if you would like to be kept informed of all the training courses we are running when they are announced, please sign up to our newsletter.